themartiancompany/redacted-assessment/request-fulfillment.md

 assessment private I think I will just make this repository public while redacting the identity of the involved parties and immediately send the request.

+### 19:00

+I need to sleep.

+The development livestreams recording for this assessment are published on x.com/truocolo, just in case.